 Cleaning has a meditating effect for many people.
 By stealing away your concentration, the act of sprucing up your home will prevent you from losing your mind over everyday stress.

 In addition to relocating your focus, tidying up will engender a positive result.
 If your thoughts are negative across the board, you’ll have at least one positive experience to counterbalance that negativity.

 Journaling is among the best mind-cleansing activities thanks to its liberating effect.
 By transferring your fears, hopes, and projections from your mind into a journal, you free up space in your head.

 The act will instill tranquility and quell your worries for the time being.
 Tangent to this, journaling is essential on any personal development quest and a great tool to empty your mind.

 I usually incorporate a short stint of journaling into my night routine.
 The habit enables me to stow away my thoughts for the night — guaranteeing unbroken sleep.

 6. Listen to soothing music

 Contrary to television, music works wonders when it comes to decreasing mental stress.

-Music serves as a background relaxation device in almost every type of therapy as well as during mediation-, massage-, and yoga sessions.
+Music serves as a background relaxation device in almost every type of therapy.
+Meditation classes, massage therapies, and yoga classes all use the power of music.

 Useful links on The Best Ways to Empty Your Mind